cap-js/docs/advanced/odata.md

 </Annotations>
 ```

-The compiler neither evaluates the annotation values nor the URI.
+The compiler evaluates neither annotation values nor the URI.
 It is your responsibility to make the URI accessible if required.
 Unlike for the standard vocabularies listed above, the compiler has no access to the content of
 the vocabulary, so the values are translated completely generically.